-3e.
+3f.
 Assessment of extended response

-The assessment materials for this qualification provide learners with the opportunity to demonstrate their ability to construct and develop a sustained and coherent line of reasoning and marks for extended responses are integrated into the marking criteria.
-Tasks which offer this opportunity will be found across all three components.
+The assessment materials for this qualification provide learners with the opportunity to demonstrate their ability to construct and develop a sustained and coherent line of reasoning and marks for extended This specification will be certificated from the June 2018 examination series onwards.

-3f.
+responses are integrated into the marking criteria.
+Tasks which offer this opportunity will be found across both components.

+3g.
 Synoptic assessment

 - Synoptic assessment is the learner's understanding of the connections between different elements of the subject.
-It involves the explicit drawing together of knowledge, skills and understanding within different parts of the A level course. - The emphasis of synoptic assessment is to encourage the understanding of Mathematics as a discipline. - Synoptic assessment allows learners to demonstrate the understanding they have acquired from the course as a whole and their ability to integrate and apply that understanding.
-This level of understanding is needed for successful use of the knowledge and skills from this course in future life, work and study. - Learners are required to know and understand the content of all the pure mathematics and to be able to apply the overarching themes, along with associated mathematical thinking and understanding, in all the assessment components of A Level Mathematics B (MEI).

-- In all the examination papers, learners will be required to integrate and apply their understanding in order to address problems which require both breadth and depth of understanding in order to reach a satisfactory solution. - Learners will be expected to reflect on and interpret solutions, drawing on their understanding of different aspects of the course.
+It involves the explicit drawing together of knowledge, skills and understanding within different parts of the AS Level course. - The emphasis of synoptic assessment is to encourage the understanding of Mathematics as a discipline. - Synoptic assessment allows learners to demonstrate the understanding they have acquired from the course as a whole and their ability to integrate and apply that understanding.
+This level of understanding is needed for successful use of the knowledge and skills from this course in future life, work and study. - Learners are required to know and understand the content of all the pure mathematics and to be able to apply the overarching themes, along with associated mathematical thinking and understanding, in both the assessment components of AS Mathematics B (MEI). - In all the examination papers, learners will be required to integrate and apply their understanding in order to address problems which require both breadth and depth of understanding in order to reach a satisfactory solution. - Learners will be expected to reflect on and interpret solutions, drawing on their understanding of different aspects of the course.

-3g.
+3h.
 Calculating qualification results

-A learner's overall qualification grade for A Level in Mathematics B (MEI) will be calculated by adding together their marks from the three components taken to give their total mark.
+A learner's overall qualification grade for AS Level in Mathematics B (MEI) will be calculated by adding together their marks from the two components taken to give their total mark.
 This mark will then be compared to the qualification level grade boundaries for the relevant exam series to determine the learner's overall qualification grade.